joaopaivaa/joaopaivaa.github.io/index.md

 Published paper: [Development of a Thermocirculator Applied to the Sous Vide Culinary Technique](https://www.ojs.unirg.edu.br/index.php/1/article/view/5994).

-Developed in 2019-2023 in collaboration with Erinaldo Nascimento, MSc and Camila Miranda, PhD as electrical engineering final paper.
+Developed in 2019-2023 in collaboration with Erinaldo Nascimento, MSc and Camila Miranda, PhD as part of my electrical engineering BSc final paper and undergraduate research.

 Published on: 18/12/2025.